From the world’s largest wine cellar to one of Europe’s poorest countries, these are the most interesting facts about Moldova.

 5. In 1945, Moldova became part of the USSR, eventually gaining independence in 1991 following the collapse of the Soviet Union.

 6. Moldova’s flag is made up of vertical stripes of blue, yellow and red with a central coat of arms.
-The flag is based on the colour scheme of the flag of Romania. the coat of arms features an eagle and the head of an aurochs, an extinct European ox.
+The flag is based on the color scheme of the flag of Romania. the coat of arms features an eagle and the head of an aurochs, an extinct European ox.

 7. The back of the flag has a mirrored image of the coat of arms making it one of only three national flags that differ on their obverse and reverse sides – the others are Paraguay and Saudi Arabia.